 Pros and cons

-Why we chose Online-Therapy.com as best for making lasting changes
+Why we chose Online-Therapy.com as the best for making lasting changes

 Who should use Online-Therapy.com: Those with specific goals they hope to accomplish through therapy will benefit from Online-Therapy.com’s CBT-focused approach.